Kitsunechin/search-for-country-to-visit-casptone-client/README.md

 # Search for Country to Visit
-The app allows its users to search for countries and add them to their backetlist
+The app allows its users to search for countries and add them to their bucket-list

 ## Working Prototype
-You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://country-search-server-app.herokuapp.com/
+You can access a working prototype of the React app here: https://search-for-country-capstone.herokuapp.com/ and Node app here: https://country-search-server-app.herokuapp.com

 ## User Stories